Best Tomato Soup Recipe

 Instructions

-• Spread tomato mixture onto prepared baking sheet in a single layer and roast for 15 minutes.
+• Spread tomato mixture evenly in a single layer onto the prepared baking sheet.

-• Remove from oven, stir, and roast for an additional 15 minutes, broiling during the last 3 minutes so that some of the tomatoes get lightly charred.
+• Remove from oven, stir, and roast for an additional 15 minutes.
+Increase the oven temperature to "broil" during the last 2-3 minutes so that some of the tomatoes get lightly charred.

-• Add roasted tomato mixture to the container of a high-powered blender, making sure to scrape all the contents of the baking sheet into the blender.
+• Add roasted tomato mixture to the container of a high-powered blender, making sure to scrape all the contents of the baking sheet into the blending container.

-• Add fresh basil and blend mixture on high speed until smooth (about 50 seconds).
+• Add fresh basil and blend the mixture on high speed until smooth (about 1 minute).

-• In a large pot, melt butter over medium-high heat.
+• Melt the butter in a large pot over medium-high heat.

-• Add broth and sugar and whisk to combine.
+• Then, add the vegetable broth and sugar to the roux and whisk until smooth.

 • Serve warm with croutons, chopped fresh basil, etc.